frosit/magerun-rewritetoolset/docs/commands.md

 __options (current)__

-* --file : path/pattern to access logs (autodetect is buggy)
+* --file : path/pattern to access logs (auto-detect is buggy)
-* --to-db : specify a different json db id for overwriting or testing
+* --to-db : specify a different JSON db id for overwriting or testing
 * --clean : filters out urls with the validateUrl function, enabled by default
 * --webserver : override webserver identification (apache/nginx)
-* --platofrom : override platform identification (only hypernode)
+* --platform : override platform identification (only hypernode)

 #### Features currently

-* supports parsing nginx access logs, by single file or globbing
+* supports parsing Nginx access logs, by single file or globing
 * support plain-text or gzipped access logs
 * filters out bad requests by several patterns (e.g. to js/css/img, urls containing: ?=% etc. more patterns and custom patterns will be added, refer to AbstractRewritesCommand.php validateUrl()
-* memory management : identifies running out of memory, triggers uniqueing results and garbage collect cycles
+* memory management : identifies running out of memory, triggers uniquing results and garbage collect cycles
 * identifies platform and platform available commands (wc, cat)
-* identifies apache, nginx, hypernode (apache parsing unfinished)
+* identifies apache, Nginx, hypernode (apache parsing unfinished)

 ## Section: url

 This section contains commands for adding sources to whitelists.
-For more information about the whitelisting methodology, refer to the wiki.
+For more information about the whitelisting methodology, refer to the [wiki](https://github.com/frosit/magerun-rewritetoolset/wiki) .
 In short, we add all url's that are considered active and indexed by search engines to a whitelist.
 We compare this whitelist to the duplicate rewrites database to secure all rewrites that hold any value.
 There are 3 methods of adding urls to the whitelist, one is specified is log:parse.

 ### rewrites:url:csv

-Adds urls to a whitelist json db from CSV source.
-Adding a google analytics CSV is adviced.
+Adds urls to a whitelist JSON db from CSV source.
+Adding a google analytics CSV is advised.

 * stable, documented